asdera/Scorpion/README.md

 #### Bouncer
 Lightblue - Shoots bouncy balls

-Jitendra Power - Ultimate fires a enormous exercise ball
+Jitendra Power - power fires a enormous exercise ball

 #### Lazer
 Purple - Shoots mutiple smaller balls in a line

-Death Star - Ultimate fires a deadly lazer blow
+Death Star - power fires a deadly lazer blow

 #### Blaster
 Gray - Shoots mutiple smaller balls in a line

-Make it Rain - Ultimate fires a power spray that covers a wide angle
+Make it Rain - power fires a power spray that covers a wide angle

 #### Trapper
 Beige - Shoots pointy triangles

-Illuminati - Ultimate fires a large triangle that explodes into little ones
+Illuminati - power fires a large triangle that explodes into little ones

 #### Thrower
 Brown - Shoots spiraling footballs

-Full Send - Ultimate fires a large football that scores a touchdown when it connects to the bottom of the screen
+Full Send - power fires a large football that scores a touchdown when it connects to the bottom of the screen

 #### Cracker
 Yellow - Shoots electric bolts

-Crackhead Lightning - Ultimate fires two balls of lightning that shocks all enemies
+Crackhead Lightning - power fires two balls of lightning that shocks all enemies

 #### Burner
 Red - Shoots flaming hot fireballs

-Volcanic Eruption - Ultimate fires a dragon that latches on to the first enemy it finds.
+Volcanic Eruption - power fires a dragon that latches on to the first enemy it finds.

 #### Emitter
 Pink - Shoots weighted storage cubes

-Infinite Loop - Ultimate fires a large companion cube that falls in a infinite loop
+Infinite Loop - power fires a large companion cube that falls in a infinite loop

 #### Ghoster
 Black - Shoots lightweight shadow balls

-Wrath of the Amit - Ultimate fires a grizzly bear that you can control
+Wrath of the Amit - power fires a grizzly bear that you can control

 #### Sniper
 Green - Shoots fast deadly bullets

-Deadshot - Ultimate fires a grizzly bear that you can control
+Deadshot - power fires a grizzly bear that you can control

 ## Credits

+### Open Source Libraries

+#### matter.js

+#### p5.js

 ### Soundtrack